Skip to main content

 Does Michigan use a separate MSP application?

-No. Michigan uses the same Application for Health Coverage & Help Paying Costs for Medicaid and MSP.
+No. Michigan uses the Application for Health Coverage & Help Paying Costs for Medicaid and MSP.
 You can file it through MI Bridges or on paper.
 That matters because many seniors look for a special “QMB form” and waste time.
 Michigan policy also says many current Medicaid members entitled to Medicare Part A should get an MSP review without reapplying from scratch.

 What do SLM and ALMB mean in Michigan notices?